aminnausin/mediaServer/README.md

 ### This is a simple web-based media hosting server.

-It is designed as a home server and provides fast and easy access to media.
 Videos are grouped by folders and listed in a table with the file name and date.
+This is good for a home server and provides fast and easy access to media.
+You can think of it as a fully self hosted Plex server without all the fluff.
 The website is responsive by design and works on mobile devices.
 HVEC support depends on the device used.

 ## Installation